 The EEG signal is capable of detecting changes in brain activity with millisecond-level precision.
 However, due to the high dimensionality and non-stationarity of EEG signals, various features, such as Power Spectral Density (PSD), are extracted instead of using EEG signals directly in deep learning models.
-One potential advantage of analyzing PSD in EEG analysis is that it provides information about the frequency components of the signal, which can help identify patterns and abnormalities in brain activity.
 Therefore, our team extracted PSD from comatose patients' recordings 12 hours post-cardiac arrest to predict neurological outcomes within 72 hours.
-This is part of the George B. Moody PhysioNet Challenge 2023
+This is part of Predicting Neurological Recovery from Coma After Cardiac Arrest: The George B. Moody PhysioNet Challenge 2023

 Since the number of recorded data varies for each patient, we extracted the available dataset within 12h after cardiac arrest.
 The EEG feature selected was the PSD in major frequencies, including delta (0.5-4 Hz), theta (4-8 Hz), alpha (8-15 Hz), and beta (15-30 Hz).
 Therefore, we calculated the PSD and combined the values for each of the four frequency ranges.
-Each PSD was classified using a ResNet model, and the average predicted values were used for binary classification in the Outcome model and for estimating CPC scores in the CPC model.
+Each PSD was classified using a ResNet model, and the average predicted values were used for Ourcome model and CPC model.

-We evaluated the performance of two models: the Outcome Model and the CPC Model.
 In Challenge submission system, our team, EEG pz lmn sqz achieved a challenge score of 0.584 for 72 hours in test set and ranked 11th according to the result of challenge leaderboard.